mathisbot/opengl-fps/README.md

 Achieving the Minimum Viable Product would already be a success.
 Further development is not guaranteed and may depend on factors such as development time, will or other external factors (free time, ...).

-MVP should be a classic, straightforward FPS with a retro feel:
+MVP should be a classic, straightforward FPS in the spirit of Doom :
 - First-person camera
-- Retro 3D rendering
 - Guns
 - Enemies
 - Sound effects